kosli-dev/cli/docs.kosli.com/content/getting_started/part_1_overview.md

 You can report artifacts and events from wherever you want - including your own machine - but the common practice is to report it from CI immediately after it happens (or, in case of [`kosli expect deployment`](/client_reference/kosli_expect_deployment/) command, right before the deployment starts).

-When reporting artifact and artifact related events, kosli needs to figure out what's the fingerprint of the artifact the report belongs to.
+[comment]: <> (When reporting artifact and artifact related events, kosli needs to figure out what's the fingerprint of the artifact the report belongs to.)

-It can determine that in two ways:
+[comment]: <> (It can determine that in two ways:)